EleutherAI/pythia/README.md

 We made a mistake while originally training these models resulting in some inconsistencies across runs.
 We reran the entire model suite with these inconsistencies fixed and the original runs are available under the name `EleutherAI/pythia-160m-v0`.
 See the Pythia paper for further details on how the v0 models differ from the main suite.

-The loss curves for all models are contained in our (messy!) wandb project at: https://wandb.ai/eleutherai/pythia
+The loss curves for all models are contained in our (messy!) wandb project [here](https://wandb.ai/eleutherai/pythia).

 A rough and partial correspondence between models and wandb runs is given by:
 | Model | Wandb |